eligosource/eventsourced/es-journal/es-journal-dynamodb/readme.md

 ```

 The utilities also include a method to scale the throughput of your table up or down.
-Since you can only increase throughput by a factor of 2 per api call
+Since you can only increase throughput by a factor of 2 per api call,
-the utility takes care of waiting for the table to be active and increasing the throughput again until the target throughputs are reached.
+the utility takes care of waiting for the table to be active and increasing the throughput again until the target throughput is reached.

-This makes scaling up to do throughput testing straigntforward.
+This makes scaling up to do throughput testing straightforward.

-*NOTE* YOU CAN ONLY SCALE DOWN YOUR THROUGHPUT ONCE PER 24HRS.
+*NOTE* AWS WILL ONLY ALLOW YOU TO SCALE DOWN YOUR THROUGHPUT ONCE PER 24HRS.
 Please be careful when using lots of throughput for testing.

 ## Using the DynamoDB Journal